Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * 'A DNS Packet Capture Format' [@RFC8618].
 * Passive DNS [@RFC8499].

-Note that depending on the specifics of the implementation [@!RFC8484] may also provide increased tracking.
+Section 8 of [@!RFC8484] outlines the privacy considerations of DoH.
+Note that depending on the specifics of a DoH implementation there may be increased identification and tracking compared to other DNS transports.

 ## Related operational documents